Jaylen Brown (wheelchair basketball): Basketball

 He started playing wheelchair basketball at seven with his mother playing a significant role in coaching him.
 He was a member of the Victorian under 23 wheelchair basketball team which came from behind to secure a 68–60 victory over Western Australia to claim the state's maiden Kevin Coombs Cup in 2018.
 Brown was a member of the Spinners at the 2022 IWBF U23 World Wheelchair Basketball Championship in Thailand, where the team finished fifth.
 He was the Spinners' leading point scorer for the tournament, finishing in the top-10 overall for points scored (110) and top-five for points per game (19.6).

-At the 2024 Paris Paralympics, he was a member of the Rollers that finished fifth with a win/loss record of 3-3.
+At the 2024 Paris Paralympics, he was a member of the Rollers that finished fifth with a win/loss record of 4-4.
 In 2024, he was awarded a Victorian Institute of Sport Coach Award.

+He was a member of the Rollers that defeated Italy 81 - 57 to win the gold medal at the 2026 Wheelchair Basketball World Championships in Ottawa, Canada.
+He was named the 2026 IWBF Wheelchair Basketball World Championship MVP.

 In 2024, he is a Victorian Institute of Sport scholarship athlete.